Ewelina-EN/todo-list-react/README.md

 # Simple Task List in React.js

+- Author: Ewelina Niewęgłowska
+- May 31, 2021

+## DEMO

 Click on the link to see how it works || https://ewelina-en.github.io/todo-list-react/

 Simple task list moved from vanilla JS into React.js.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Instruction